-CORPORATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE GOVERNANCE REPORT /COMMENTS II.5.
+RATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE Governance Report /Comments II.5.
 The bylaws, which specify the limitation of the number of votes that can be held or exercised by a sole shareholder, individually or in coordination with other shareholders, should equally provide that, at least every 5 years, the amendment or maintenance of this rule will be subject to a shareholder resolution - without increased quorum in comparison to the legally established - and in that resolution, all votes cast will be counted without observation of the imposed limits.
 N/A Part 1, chapter 7.1.1. ss.
 I 2 e I 5 There is no mechanism in the Articles of Association to renew or repeal these statutory rules, as they exist in compliance with legal and administrative requirements.
-Therefore, this recommendation must be considered not applicable to REN.
-II.6.
+Therefore, this recommendation mus be considered not applicable to REN II.6.
 The company should not adopt mechanisms that imply payments or assumption of fees in the case of the transfer of control or the change in the composition of the managing body, and which are likely to harm the free transferability of shares and a shareholder assessment of the performance of the members of the managing body.
-Adopted Part 1, chapter 7.1.1. s. l.4 III.
-NON EXECUTIVE MANAGEMENT, MONITORING AND SUPERVI SION III.A Principle: The members of governing bodies who posseduties should, in an effective and judicious manner, car full accomplishment of the corporate purpose, and sucare central to corporate governance ry out monitoring duties and incentivise executive management for the III.B Principle: The composition of the supervisory body and the non-executive directors should provide the company with a balanced and suitable diversity of skills, knowledge, and professional experience.
-III.C Principle: The supervisory body should carry out a per perspective, following the company's activity and, in po manent oversight articular, the decis of the company's managing body, also in a preventive ions of fundamental importance.
-III.1 Without prejudice to question the legal powers of the chair of the managing body, if he or she is not independent, the independent directors should appoint a coordinator, from amongst them, namely, to: (i) act, when necessary, as an interlocutor near the chair of the board of directors and other directors, (ii) make sure there are the necessary conditions and means to carry out their functions; and (iii) coordinate the independent directors in the assessment of the performance of the managing body, as established in recommendation V.1.1.
-Not adopted Part 1 chapter 7.1.2. s.
-II.18 Under the terms of the BoD Regulation, a number of mechanisms were adopted in 2020 for the efficient coordination and performance of the members with non-executive functions, in particular with a view to facilitating the exercise of their right to information and ensuring the necessary conditions and means to the performance of their duties, in the terms best described in the above section of this report.
+Adopted Part 1, chapter 7.1.1. s. l.4 Ш. Non executive management, monitoring and su pervision III.A Principle: The members of governing bodies who p monitoring and supervisory duties should, in an effect duties and incentivise executive management for th and such performance should be complemented by governance. ective and jud ne full accomp icious manner, carry out monitoring lishment of the corporate purpose, III.B Principle: The composition of the supervisory body company with a balanced and suitable diversity of s III.C Principle: The supervisory body should carry out a body also in a preventive perspective. following the of fundamental importance. e company's a ctivity and, in particular, the decisions III.1.
+Not adopted I Part 1 chapter 7.1.2. s.
+II.18 Under the terms of the BoD Regulation, a number of mechanisms were adopted in 2020 for the efficient coordination and performance of the members with non-executive functions, in particula with a view to facilitating the exercis of their right to information and ensuring the necessary conditions and means to the performance of their duties, in the terms best described in the above section of this report.
 In addition, some of the independent board members are also members of board committees, thus the development of their functions therein should be preserved.
-III.2.
-The number of non-executive members in the managing body, as well as the number of members of the supervisory body and the number of the members of the committee for financial matters should be suitable for the size of the company and the complexity of the risks intrinsic to its activity, but sufficient to ensure, with efficiency, the duties which they have been attributed.
-Adopted Part 1, chapter 7.1.2. ss.
-II 18, II 31 III.
-3. In any case, the number of non-executive directors should be higher than the number of executive directors and the government's report should include the formulation of this adequacy assessment Adopted Part 1, chapter 7.1.2. s.
-II 18